 Furthermore, from this example, it is now easy to understand that the afferent nerves are the sensory

 nerves that have the capability to perceive the stimulus.
 While the efferent nerves are only motor nerves and they simply carry the information from the brain to the tissues and cells.

 Sensory neurons, by definition, are the neurons that pick up or detect the stimulus through their receptors by a process known as sensory transduction.
 These nerves are basically afferent nerves.
-On the other hand, motor neurons form the pathway for the transmission of impulse or the information from the CNS to the rest of the body.
+On the other hand, motor neurons form the pathway for the transmission of impulses or information from the CNS to the rest of the body.
 These nerves are essentially efferent nerves.

-In brief, the combination of afferent and efferent neurons governs the reflexes and essential part of the sensory nervous system.
+In brief, the combination of afferent and efferent neurons governs the reflexes and essential parts of the sensory nervous system.
 Some of the common attributes or similarities between afferent and efferent nerves are as follows:

 - Both afferent nerves, as well as efferent nerves, are an essential part of the nervous system

 - Both nerves carry the nerve impulses

 - Structurally, both types of nerves have the general neuronal structure: a cell body, dendron, and an axon